 Address: 5700 Lindell Blvd, Saint Louis, MO 63112

-No other place competes with the Missouri History Museum when it comes to the region’s history.
-The museum, which sits on 17 acres of land, first opened its doors in 1866 and has since then been attracting millions of visitors.
-It is operated by the Missouri Historical Society, and it’s an excellent attraction for history buffs.
+No other place competes with the Missouri History Museum regarding the region’s history.
+The museum, which sits on 17 acres of land, opened its doors in 1866 and has since been attracting millions of visitors.
+The Missouri Historical Society operates it as an excellent attraction for history buffs.

 When at the museum, be sure to check out all the different exhibitions.
-These include permanent exhibits, such as the Lewis and Clark Expedition artifacts, as well as temporary ones that change from time to time.
-There’s also a research center where you can learn even more about the state’s history.
+These include permanent exhibits, such as the Lewis and Clark Expedition artifacts, and temporary ones that change occasionally.
+There’s also a research center to learn more about the state’s history.

-Missouri History Museum’s main collection includes national, Missouri, and Saint Louis artifacts.
+Missouri History Museum’s primary collection includes national, Missouri, and Saint Louis artifacts.
 These include the local native and colonial artifacts, those from Louisiana Purchase Exposition, as well as items from the trans-Atlantic flight.

 See Related: Best Places to Visit in the US